 - And the measurable impact is the revenue generated by actively engaging with the accounts the CSMs manage, making sure they onboard successfully, and keeping them interested in further expansions, renewals and cross-sell opportunities.

-Remember that quantifying these 2 variables is not that easy, since there are many other factors responsible for the visible growth of your customers.
+Remember that quantifying these 2 variables is not that easy, since there are many other hard, measurable CS metrics responsible for the visible growth of your customers.

 At first glance, there doesn’t seem to be a designated metric to help us calculate the full customer lifecycle phases outside the baseline status, in order to measure CSMs impact, besides the metrics we generally use.